notes+links

 This technique was first developed and implemented by the Russian design firm Art.
 Lebedev Studio.
 Strangely, it was never documented.

-For a left-aligned text block, we'd have this HTML
+For a left-aligned text block with two inline quotations, we’d have this HTML

 and this CSS